CoreMedia/feedback-hub-adapter-tutorial/custom_feedback.md

   ...
 ```

-Note that the value `cursiveText` matches the `getType` methods return value of
-our `CursiveTextFeedbackItem.java`.
-Within our provide example, the label
+Note that the value `cursiveText` matches the `getType` methods return value of `CursiveTextFeedbackItem.java`.
+For the provided example, the label
 would be rendered like this: